Super Singer 1: Lifeline result

 The contestant who received the greatest number of votes from the viewers after the lifeline round was contestant SS14 Harish Sivaramakrishnan.

 Finals

 Judges for the finals included Malaysia Vasudevan, K. S. Chithra, and Ananth Vaidyanathan.

 Each of the finalists were required to perform a fast song and a slow song, back-to-back.

 Grand Finale (4 August 2006)

 The grand finale telecast on 4 August 2006 was held at the studio set a couple of days earlier.
 The chief guest for the grand finale was renowned playback singer, S. P. Balasubrahmanyam, who announced the name of the winner of the competition.

-Grand Final results
+Grand Finale results

 Finalist Anitha V. was announced as runner up and viewer's choice at the finale after receiving more than 50,000 votes from the public, and thereby receiving the greatest number of viewer votes.
 Finalist Sowmya Mahadevan won the jury award after receiving the highest number of votes from the lifeline round.
 Contestant Nikhil Mathew was announced as the title winner.